 RELATIVE NUTRIENT UPTAKE FROM POLYSULPHATE COMPARED WITH EQUIVALENT STANDARD NUTRIENT SOURCES AND UNFERTILIZED CONTROL

 These trials have been repeated many times over the last ten years, both in pots and in the field.
 In every case Polysulphate has performed equally well or better than the best standard alternatives.

 Field trials in the UK have also investigated the response of cabbage to sulphate fertiliser.
 The results showed a 40% yield improvement from an application of Polysulphate.

 WHITE CABBAGE YIELD RESPONSE TO POLYSULPHATE

 (2009 trial on S-deficient site)

 Spreadability trials have been undertaken.
 Polysulphate is a dry, granular 2-4mm product that is available in its natural state.
-The trials, carried out in Denmark and Germany, confirmed an excellent overlapped spread pattern at a 24-metre bout width, with a coefficient of variation of 4.3, and good spreadability up to 36 meters.
+The trials, carried out in France, Denmark and Germany, confirmed an excellent overlapped spread pattern at a 32-metre bout width, with a coefficient of variation of 4.3, and good spreadability up to 36 metres.

 SPREADING STRAIGHT POLYSULPHATE

 “The apparent recovery of potassium indicates that all of the applied potassium [from the Polysulphate] had been taken up by the grass.
 Significant effects were also seen with magnesium uptake from the applied fertilizers.
 Sulphur content in the grass was significantly increased over the control.”
 Grass pot trial #1, Levington, 1999

 “Potassium levels in the grass were significantly lower in the untreated control.
 There was a rate effect from the Polysulphate, with the full rate being equivalent to the standard treatment.
 Polysulphate was a good source of sulphur for the grass.”
 Grass pot trial #2, Levington, 1999